lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 Perhaps Weingast sees himself in the mould of the heroic modernist artist, struggling with his individual creative genius.
 Unfortunately, this role overshadows the creative talent of the women whose work he appropriates.
-He doesn’t seem to view himself as part of a historical and global Buddhist tradition, rather he outside it, an exception.
+He doesn’t seem to view himself as part of a historical and global Buddhist tradition, rather he is outside it, an exception.
 Despite professing respect for the enlightened women of the Therigatha, he is willing to take radical liberties with their work, simply because it was creatively expedient, because it felt good for him, because it was ‘cool’ to do.
 Whilst this might be seen as misguided creativity or cultural naiveté, it’s clear from his own words that he was very much aware all along that his approach was controversial.
 He knew it would lead to valid objections in the Buddhist community, but he went ahead and did it anyway.